bluepersia/FluidScale/README.md

 [Multi-page website preview](https://designo-website-sl64.vercel.app/)<br>

-**Latest update**:
-New data structure + loading algorithm.
-Just as fast, but safer.
-Shorthands and future media rules bug fixes.

 Welcome to FluidScale, a JS runtime style engine that applies pixel-perfect fluid scaling to your CSS.

 Write: